Ex-Service Independent Living Housing

 W: www.starandgarter.org E: email@example.com

-Royal Star & Garter operate two homes which provide nursing and residential care for disabled and elderly frail residents.
+Royal Star & Garter operate two homes which provide nursing, residential and dementia care for disabled and elderly frail residents.
 Anyone who has served in HM Forces, regardless of age or rank and including reserves, is eligible for a place.
 They offer physiotherapy, hydrotherapy, speech and language therapy and occupational therapy.
-The Solihull home, opened in 2008 has a dedicated dementia wing and won first place (larger homes category) in the Pinders Helathcare Design Awards.
+Both homes have dedicated dementia wings which have won Pinders Healthcare Design Awards.
 Respite care is also available.

 Somme Nursing Home - Somme Hospital, Circular Rd, Belfast, Northern Ireland BT4 2NA